Minimal Parametric Networks in Hyperspaces and their Properties: Abstract

 \section{Abstract}

 \footnote{The work of Arsen Galstyan was carried out at Harbin Institute of Technology with the support of the Postdoctoral Research Start-up Funds (Funding card number: AUGA5710026125).}

 This work investigates minimal parametric networks in hyperspaces of closed subsets of metric spaces endowed with the Hausdorff distance.
 It is shown that the problems of finding such networks are nontrivial only within finiteness classes, where all Hausdorff distances between elements are finite.
 It is demonstrated that when studying the properties of minimal parametric networks, it is convenient to view their interior vertices as solutions of the Fermat--Steiner problem on the adjacent vertices.
 In this connection, already within the framework of the Fermat--Steiner problem, the structure of solution classes in hyperspaces of closed subsets of metric spaces is described.
 Results on the existence of $d$-far points in the case of convex boundary sets are also generalized.
-Namely, conditions are shown under which a more general construction for realizing one-sided Hausdorff distances holds, which simplifies the objective functional (the sum of such distances).
+Namely, conditions are shown under which realizing one-sided Hausdorff distances holds.

 \keywords{hyperspaces, convex sets, Hausdorff distance, Steiner problem, minimal networks}